The City of Ashland and OSF grew up together throughout almost 80 years of expansion and change.

 Families traveled from all over Southern Oregon and Northern California to see such performers as John Phillip Sousa and William Jennings Bryan during the Ashland Chatauqua's 10-day seasons.

 In 1917 a new building with a capacity of 5,000 and a stage that could hold 700 was erected in the place of the original.
-This structure had a cement wall foundation and featured 2 domed roots.
+This structure had a cement wall foundation and featured 2 domed roofs.
 It fell into disuse, however, when the movement died out in the early 1920s.
 The domes were torn down in 1933 but the cement walls remained-- without anyone realizing that those walls would also be the foundation of what was to come next.

 Enter Angus L. Bowmer, an enthusiastic young teacher who arrived in Ashland to teach English at Southern Oregon Normal School (now Southern Oregon University) in the midst of the Great Depression in 1931.
 After his initial disappointment in discovering that the Normal School lacked a proper drama program, Angus was struck by the resemblance of the Chautauqua walls to some sketches he had seen of Elizabethan theatres.
 He proposed producing a "festival" of two plays within the walls in conjunction with the City of Ashland's Fourth of July celebration.
 The City cautiously advanced Bowmer a sum "not to exceed $400" for the project.
 The City was able to use a state-supported crew (funded through the WPA) of largely unemployed Ashland men, to build a stage and an Elizabethan façade.
 Angus Bowmer sketched a rough plan for the construction manager.